R2Northstar/ModdingDocs/docs/source/guides/VTFModding.rst

 Most textures in the game use .dds but we can make them use .vtf.

+What we'll be doing is:

+  - Extracting the model.
-What we'll be doing is extracting the model.
-Replacing the texture path in the mdl to lead to our texture.
-Then using our texture and allowing for extra properties.
+  - Replacing the texture path in the mdl to point to our texture.
+  - Allowing for extra properties on our texture.

 .. _VPK Tool: https://github.com/Wanty5883/Titanfall2/blob/master/tools/Titanfall_VPKTool3.4_Portable.zip